rosbacke/delegate/README.md

         // res is now 4.
     }

-Delegate can rely on stateless lambdas to convert to function pointers.
-In this case we use runtime storage of the function pointer.
+The delegate can rely on stateless lambdas to convert to function pointers.
+In this case, we use runtime storage of the function pointer.
 Do note it will be less easy for the compiler to optimize compared to a fully static setup.

     #include "delegate/delegate.hpp"